National-Digital-Twin/IRIS-data-pipeline/developer_docs/RUNNING_DEPLOYED.md

 - If you find that you are running out of space while the secure agent graph container is consuming the mapped records, you can stop the container and start it which will force it to trigger initial compaction which will reduce the size of the triple store significantly.
 It is worth noting this process usually takes around 4 to 5 hours to complete regardless of the size.
 - It is worth keeping in mind that the compaction process need some storage space in the first place to work.
 It is good to keep at least 20 GiB of space for this process.
 - Please ensure the secure agent graph is running before running the post processing pipeline.
+- The post processing step is quite CPU intensive.